ontodev/robot/docs/template.md

 These three options are particularly useful when chaining commands.
 For instance, the `merge-after` option lets you save the result ontology separately, then send the merged ontology to the next command.
 See [merge](/merge) for more information on merge options, including `--collapse-import-closure` and `--include-annotations`.

-If the command inclues `--ancestors`, the result ontology will include the ancestors (from the input ontology) of the result ontology terms.
+If the command includes `--ancestors`, the result ontology will include the ancestors (from the input ontology) of the result ontology terms.
 Only the labels of the ancestors will be included.

 ## Examples